Higher Ed CRM: The Student Experience is What Matters!

-For most institutions, it takes a robust team of in-house staff or external consultants to achieve this level of engagement.
+For most institutions, it takes a robust team of in-house staff or external consultants to achieve this level of college student engagement.
 This is all fine and frankly can work very well… unless you are not a large institution and cannot commit the resources to accomplish this.
 In these cases, despite the many channels and opportunities to engage, institutions stumble during the integration process.
 This results in gaps that can result in students becoming frustrated or feeling unheard, which ultimately impacts their overall experience.
 Therefore, higher education needs to invest in software that eliminates these gaps and helps streamline customer management – in other words, a CRM system built for higher education.

 A good CRM will streamline your marketing and customer interaction experience, making things easier for both students and administrators.
 Many CRMs offer integration options, wherein you can streamline all your communication channels for easy use.
 But what if your higher education CRM already contained these built-in with workflows and automation for reminders and engagement?
 Suddenly the process becomes much cleaner and transparent, which results in a much better experience for both prospects and students.

 I have personally worked for both small career schools and large college institutions, so I know how varied the needs of higher ed administrators can be.
 Each institution has its own unique needs – and to top it off, the industry is changing rapidly.